-In the next couple of paragraphs I am going to cover some of the main causes of neck pain, some tips you can use to help prevent the pain from occurring and a simple at home program that you can do to help alleviate the tension in your neck and prevent future neck pain.
+In the next couple of paragraphs, I am going to cover some of the main causes of neck pain, some tips you can use to help prevent the pain from occurring and a simple at-home program that you can do to help alleviate the tension in your neck and prevent future neck pain.

 While some causes of neck pain may seem obvious, others may not.
 Here is a list of some of the most common causes of neck pain:

 - Poor posture, bad ergonomics: Many of us work desk jobs where we sit and work at a computer all day long and when we are not staring at a computer, we are either looking at our phone (you may have heard of “text neck”) or driving.
-All of this sitting and staring, causes us to slouch and bring our heads forward putting constant and excess strain on the muscles on the back of our neck, while shortening and tensing up the muscles on the front side of it.
+All of this sitting and staring, causes us to slouch and bring our heads forward putting constant and excess strain on the muscles on the back of our neck while shortening and tensing up the muscles on the front side of it.
 Doing this day after day is sure to eventually cause problems.

-- Talking on the phone: In the above reason, I mentioned staring at our cell phone, whereas talking on it can also cause problems.
+- Talking on the phone: For the above reason, I mentioned staring at our cell phone, whereas talking on it can also cause problems.
 Often when we are talking to someone on the phone, we are doing something else at the same time, ex. working on the computer or cooking dinner.
 To free up our hands so we can do these other tasks while we chat, we usually place the phone between our ear and shoulder causing us to hike up our shoulder and side bend our neck to hold the phone in place.
 After a few long chats on the phone, this will lead to some pretty tight muscles on the same side of the neck.

 - Bad sleeping positions: When was the last time you bought a new pillow?
 If you cannot remember, it might be a good idea to replace the one you have especially if you wake up with neck pain.
 Sleeping with the wrong kind (yes, there are right and wrong kinds of pillows!) or sleeping in awkward positions (Captain Morgan’s pose anyone?), can wreak havoc on your neck.
 Sleep should make you feel rested and not leave you waking up in pain.

 - Certain weight lifting exercises or sports: Have you ever worked out and then the next day your neck is sore?
-Well this could be because you intentionally or unintentionally ‘worked out’ some of your neck muscles, most specifically upper trapezius.
+Well, this could be because you intentionally or unintentionally ‘worked out’ some of your neck muscles, most specifically the upper trapezius.
 Our upper trapezius muscle fibres tend to be much stronger than our lower or mid trapezius muscle fibres, which causes them to take over some exercises if you are not careful.
 If this happens, the next day you will probably feel some soreness or stiffness in your neck.
 Additionally, new activities and sports can also cause pain in the neck especially if they require you to frequently turn your head.
-SInce this is the winter and many of us are hitting the slopes, it would be a good idea to stretch after you spend the day on the hill to help prevent muscle soreness the following day.
-Speaking of skiing, here is a great article explaining the different types of skiing, as well as the different physiological demands of each type - did you know that elite cross country skiiers rank amongst the top endurance athletes in the world for aerobic power a.k.a.
+Since this is winter and many of us are hitting the slopes, it would be a good idea to stretch after you spend the day on the hill to help prevent muscle soreness the following day.
+Speaking of skiing, here is a great article explaining the different types of skiing, as well as the different physiological demands of each type - did you know that elite cross country skiers rank amongst the top endurance athletes in the world for aerobic power a.k.a.
 VO2max: https://www.sport-fitness-advisor.com/ski-training.html

 skiing gives me a free feeling